Kimiko00/Market-Basket-Prediction-Using-GSP/README.md

-# Training-GSP
+# Market-Basket-Prediction

-training on learning the Generic Seqeuntial Pattern algorithm to see the customer buy item.
+a simple market Basket Prediction using Generic Sequential Pattern. to see that purchasing some products will affect the purchasing of other products.